28left/descriptive_set_theory/_build/site/public/measure-0ae59e92d0fb96e1a8c197df1dd58474.md

 ## Baire category

 The basic paradigm for smallness here is of topological nature.
 A set is small if it does not look anything like an open set, not even under closure.
-In the following, let $X$ be a topological space.
+In the following, let $X$ be a Polish space.

 ```{prf:definition}
 :label: def-nowhere-dense